 I got Lots of crab samosas and binged them at the beautiful restaurants within.

 Beautiful sunsets of Watamu

-Explore the Mida Creek by boat on evenings and watch the beautiful sunsets plus the golden ocean waters with a cheer from birds flying above.
+Explore the Creek by boat in the evenings and watch the beautiful sunsets plus the golden ocean waters with a cheer from birds flying above.

 Watamu- the place to be

 Aside from Mida Creek, one can visit the Watamu National Marine Park, the Gedi Ruins, and Arabuko Sokoke National Park.

 In addition, you can also explore the International Bird Area here.